-NavVis announces a new add-in for Autodesk Revit that lets Revit users connect their BIM models to 360 degree immersive imagery and point clouds
+NavVis announces a new add-in for Autodesk Revit that lets Revit users connect their BIM models to 360-degree immersive imagery and point clouds

 NavVis technology is an all-in-one reality capture solution that has made it possible to quickly scan the current state of large industrial and commercial properties and stream the data on any device.
 The data is captured by the NavVis M6, an innovative mobile mapping system that can scan indoor environments at the speed of walking.
-The data is then visualized in the NavVis IndoorViewer, which is browser-based software that streams the immersive panoramic images and point clouds.
+The data is then visualized in the NavVis NavVis IVION, which is a browser-based software that streams the immersive panoramic images and point clouds.

 For more information visit: www.navvis.com/revit